 The current Comprehensive Plan includes various provisions regarding compatibility of large and smaller structures.
-For instance, Land Use policy 8.3 is, "Locate and design multi-family structures so they are compatible with adjoining lower density residences."
-Similarly Land Use policy 8.4 reads, "Establish zoning and design standards that ensure compatibility of adjoining residential and commercial areas, in order to maintain or enhance the neighborhood's character, livability, and property values.
+For instance, Land Use Policy 8.3 is, "Locate and design multi-family structures so they are compatible with adjoining lower density residences."
+Similarly Land Use Policy 8.4 reads, "Establish zoning and design standards that ensure compatibility of adjoining residential and commercial areas, in order to maintain or enhance the neighborhood's character, livability, and property values.
 Consider requiring commercial structures to use building scales, roof forms, and building materials similar to, or compatible with, the adjoining residential structures; 'low key' signage; and carefully controlling site lighting that minimizes off-site impacts."

 Land use compatibility provisions are scattered throughout the Land Use and Urban Design Chapter of the Comprehensive Plan.
 The Commission is encouraged to review the whole chapter in considering the issues presented by this code amendment.
 In particular, Land Use Goal 17 and the underlying policies describe the purposes of the High Density Corridors in some detail.
 (Note the corridors as described in Policy 17.1 are geographically more extensive than the specific HDC categories described in the later policies.)
 As described in the Plan, each of these areas is to gradually transition to a mixture of commercial and multifamily housing uses.
-Building heights may vary from 3-story limits in the HDC 1 and 2 categories to 6-story buildings in the HDC-3 and 4 categories.
-Similarly the PO/RM areas are likely not to exceed four-story buildings, while the General Commercial areas can have taller structures.
+Building heights in the HDC zones may vary from 3-story limits adjacent to low-density area to 6-story buildings and taller.
+The similar PO/RM areas are likely not to exceed 4-story buildings, while the General Commercial areas can have taller structures.